11 Crucial Things to Know Before Moving to Australia

 This would never be a problem in England, as everyone does it if there’s no car coming.
 The next thing I know, two police officers are on the scene asking me why I was J-walking.

-They didn’t appreciate my argument that there’s no danger if there’s no cars!
+They didn’t appreciate my argument that there’s no danger if there are no cars!

 This was a bit of a shock, as I wasn’t expecting this at all.
 I really thought it would be more laid-back than it was.
 Even the stories on the news were ridiculous.
 Children advised not to bring cupcakes to school for fear of bringing germs into school.
 My preconceptions about the country had been shattered fairly quickly!